-Royalty revenues received from Amgen on sales of cinacalcet HCl may not be sufficient to cover the interest and principal payments on our Class A Notes and Class B Notes; we would have to either voluntarily make such payments out of available cash resources or risk forfeiture of certain royalty rights under the Amgen agreement.
+Royalty revenues received from Amgen on sales of cinacalcet HCl may not be sufficient to cover the interest and principal payments on our Class B Notes; we would have to either voluntarily make such payments out of available cash resources or risk forfeiture of certain royalty rights under the Amgen agreement.

 Our outstanding Class A Notes and Class B Notes are non-recourse to us and are secured by our royalty and milestone payment rights under our agreement with Amgen.
-Until the Class A Notes and Class B Notes are repaid, all payments from Amgen will go to the payment of interest and principal on the notes If the revenues received from

-Amgen are insufficient to cover the interest and other payments due under the notes, we would have to forfeit our rights to future royalties and other rights under the Amgen agreement, unless we make the payments due out of our available cash resources.
+Until the Class A Notes and Class B Notes are repaid, all payments from Amgen will go to the payment of interest and principal on the notes.
+If the revenues received from Amgen are insufficient to cover the interest and other payments due under the notes, we would have to forfeit our rights to future royalties and other rights under the Amgen agreement, unless we make the payments due out of our available cash resources.
 If we make the payments, our cash resources would be significantly reduced and we may not have sufficient cash resources to fund our programs and operations.
-The principal amount of the Class B Notes will increase through the issuance of additional notes in lieu of payment of cash interest until the Class A Notes are paid in full.
+The principal amount of the Class B Notes has increased through the issuance of additional notes in lieu of payment of cash interest and could continue to increase until the Class A Notes are paid in full or if the royalties received from Amgen are insufficient to cover the interest due under the notes.
+We expect that the Class A Notes will be repaid in full on March 30, 2011.